RIOT-OS/RIOT/examples/dtls-echo/README.md

-# dtls_echo
+# dtls_echo example

-This example  shows you how to use TinyDTLS with the non-socket approach.
+This example shows how to use TinyDTLS with sock_udp.

-This code  is based on  ../gnrc_networking and ../gnrc_tftp.
-Is a good idea to read their README.md's for any doubt of how making the testings.

-## SOCKET vs. Non-socket (GNRC)
+## SOCK vs. Socket

-This example is configured to use the GNRC instead of  sockets (over GNRC).
+This example is configured to use socks instead of sockets (over GNRC).
-At the moment, the configuration must be done manually in the Makefile of this project.
+It's possible to use sockets, which give a more similar approach to the original Linux version of TinyDTLS.
+However, this is not tested yet.

 ## Fast configuration (Between RIOT instances):